wxinix/TensorFlow-Island/README.md

 TensorFlow-Island is a high-level abstraction of TensorFlow C-APIs, in several modern languages: Swift, Oxygene, Java, Go and C#.
 It is dependent on RemObjects Elements LLVM-based Island platform compilers, genenating CPU-native code for machine-learning applications on Windows, Linux, and MacOS.

 Note - these supported languages (Swift, Oxygene, Java, Go and C#) are all compiled into CPU native code, without any dependency on .NET CLR, JVM, or any virtual machine environment.
 This is a unique capability of RemObjects Elements compiler toolchain.
-This particularly fits the design objective and goal of TenorFlow-Island, hence we select this toolchain for TensorFlow-Island.
+This particularly fits the design objective and goal of TenorFlow-Island, hence we select this toolchain.

-TensorFlow-Island is inspired by TensorFlow4Delphi (https://github.com/hartmutdavid/TensorFlow4Delphi).
-The framework design is heavily infuenced by TensorFlowSharp https://github.com/migueldeicaza/TensorFlowSharp.
-Special thanks to the authors and contributors of these two projects.
+TensorFlow-Island is initially inspired by TensorFlow4Delphi (https://github.com/hartmutdavid/TensorFlow4Delphi).
+The framework design is also infuenced by TensorFlowSharp https://github.com/migueldeicaza/TensorFlowSharp,  with our own insights, adjustments, and enhancements.

 # Difference with other TensorFlow bindings
 The difference between TensorFlow-Island and other wellknown TensorFlow bindings, for example, TensorFlow.NET (https://github.com/SciSharp/TensorFlow.NET) is: